rancher/rancher-docs/versioned_docs/version-2.5/how-to-guides/advanced-user-guides/manage-clusters/access-clusters/use-kubectl-and-kubeconfig.md

 > **Prerequisites:** The following steps assume that you have created a Kubernetes cluster and followed the steps to [connect to your cluster with kubectl from your workstation.](#accessing-clusters-with-kubectl-from-your-workstation)

+> **Hint for RKE2 and K3s:** You will need to perfom manual changes on clusters deployed with RKE2 and K3s to have authorized cluster endpoints enabled.
+For a detailed explanation of the changes, refer to [this guide.](../../../new-user-guides/kubernetes-clusters-in-rancher-setup/register-existing-clusters.md#authorized-cluster-endpoint-support-for-rke2-and-k3s-clusters)

 To find the name of the context(s) in your downloaded kubeconfig file, run:

 ```